nelsonfigueroa/rejection-api/README.md

 # Rejection API

 Simple API built on Ruby on Rails.
-This is a collection of rejection emails I have received this year.
+The API returns a collection of rejection emails I have received this year.
 Messages have been slightly modified to remove company names.

 # Running the API